Million Members Globally

 Is the Goal of the The Global Polio Eradication Initiative.
 This is a public-private partnership led by national governments with five partners – the World Health Organization (WHO), Rotary International, the US Centers for Disease Control and Prevention (CDC), the United Nations Children’s Fund (UNICEF) and the Bill & Melinda Gates Foundation.

 Rotary Theme – 2019/20

 Each year the incoming Rotary International President (yep the head honcho) selects a theme to serve as his emphasis.

-This year 2018-19 RI President Barry Rassin is no exception when he has adopted ‘Be the Inspiration” as his theme’.
+This year 2019-20 RI President Mark Malony has adopted ‘”Rotary Connects the World” as his theme’.

 Today’s Rotarians are Described as